 Mix the semolina and baking powder together, then add them to the butter-sugar-egg batter.
 Mix it well and allow to rest for an hour.

 Lastly, fold in the semolina-coated-dates and orange peel to the batter.
 Line two cake tins with butter paper and fill them.
 We used one 6-inch tin and one 8-inch tin.
 But you can use any size.

 Allow the cakes to bake in the oven for 60 minutes at 220 degrees Celsius.
-Once the timer has gone off, you can check if it’s ready by staking the cake in the center with a toothpick or knife.
+(We’re using a traditional fanless oven here.
+If you’re using an oven with a fan, you can bake at 200 C ) Once the timer has gone off, you can check if it’s ready by staking the cake in the center with a toothpick or knife.
 If it comes out clean, it’s done, but if some batter is stuck you need to leave it in for a little more time, say 10 to 15 minutes.
 Then check again and if it’s ready, remove it out to cool.

 What’s perfect about this Semolina Cake recipe?

 - Using semolina instead of refined flour (maida) makes this cake a little healthier than others.